-6-year-old boy caught in Orlando parking garage gate in serious condition, police say
+6-year-old boy on life support after getting caught in Orlando parking garage gate, police say

 [TRENDING: Man hit, killed by his car in I-4 crash | Central Fla.
 Airports settle name dispute | Who’s getting pulled over in Fla.?]

-Officers then performed CPR on the child, according to the department.
-The boy was taken to the hospital in serious condition.
+Officers then performed CPR on the child, according to the department, and the boy was taken to the hospital in serious condition.
+The department said it appears to be a “tragic accident.”

 The details surrounding what led up to the boy getting caught in the gate has not been released yet.